treeverse/lakeFS-samples/01_standalone_examples/red-hat-openshift-ai/cluster-configuration/README.md

 # Overview

-[LakeFS](https://lakefs.io/) is a data versioning application that brings git-like versioning to object storage.
+[lakeFS](https://lakefs.io/) is a data versioning application that brings git-like versioning to object storage.
 It can interface with many object storage applications on the backend, and provide a S3 API gateway for object storage clients to connect to.
-In this demo, we'll configure OpenShift AI to connect over S3 interace to LakeFS, which will version the data in a backend [MinIO](https://min.io/docs/minio/kubernetes/openshift/index.html) instance.
+In this demo, we'll configure OpenShift AI to connect over S3 interace to lakeFS, which will version the data in a backend [MinIO](https://min.io/docs/minio/kubernetes/openshift/index.html) instance.

 ![lakefs](img/lakefsv3.png)

-# LakeFS with OpenShift AI Demo
+# lakeFS with OpenShift AI Demo

-The following steps should be followed to perform the [Fraud Detection demo](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html/openshift_ai_tutorial_-_fraud_detection_example/index) on OpenShift AI, with LakeFS used for object storage management.
+The following steps should be followed to perform the [Fraud Detection demo](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html/openshift_ai_tutorial_-_fraud_detection_example/index) on OpenShift AI, with lakeFS used for object storage management.

 ## Prerequisites